-There is general recognition that biofuels using conventional food crops and first generation technologies are not the sustainable solution to supply the long term demands of global energy (Science, 2007, Solomon et al., 2007), and some countries have designed specific policies that provide incentives towards developing research on second generation technologies using cellulose-based materials (DOE, 2007, EU-EC, 2007, U.S.BRDI, 2007).
-The European Union 7th Research Framework devotes one of its themes to research on biomass and sustainable biofuels, a continuation of the project "New Improvements for Ligno-cellulosic Ethanol" (NILE) carried out by the 6th Framework Program (EUREC, 2008).
-In the United States, research on cellulose-based ethanol has been supported by the "Biomass Research and Development Initiative" (BRDI), a multi-agency effort in collaboration with academia and industry that coordinates research in bioenergy (U.S.BRDI, 2007).
+There is general recognition that biofuels using conventional food crops and first generation technologies are not the sustainable solution to supply the long term demands of global energy (Science, 2007; Solomon et al., 2007), and some countries have designed specific policies that provide incentives towards developing research on second generation technologies using cellulose-based materials (DOE, 2007; EU-EC, 2007; U.S.BRDI, 2007).
+The European Union 7th Research Framework devotes one of its themes to research on biomass and sustainable biofuels, a continuation of the project 'New Improvements Ligno-cellulosic Ethanol' for (NILE) carried out by the 6th Framework Program (EUREC, 2008).
+In the USA, research on cellulose-based ethanol has been supported by the 'Biomass Research and Development Initiative' (BRDI), a multiagency effort in collaboration with academia and industry that coordinates research in bioenergy (U.S.BRDI, 2007).

 Already explored for many years, the technology to produce cellulosic ethanol presents technological and economic challenges.
-There is general agreement that in order to achieve sustainable efficiency throughout the whole supply chain, public and private R&D must build capacity in fundamental areas of knowledge (Wyman, 2003, Royal Sociey, 2008).
-To achieve the production of cellulosic ethanol that is competitive at the industrial scale, research must overcome a number of challenges: (1) maximizing the energy crop yield per hectare with minimal environmental impact; (2) developing sustainable energy crops; (3) improving efficiency in the process of breaking down ligno-cellulose materials into sugars; (4) developing enzymes and microbes that facilitate the degradation of lignocellulose and the fermentation to ethanol; (5) developing systems to integrate the supply chain; (6) developing efficient biorefineries; and (7) creating advanced techniques to assess the sustainability of the biofuels industry.
-Those demands in research require expertise in many different areas of knowledge, leading the scientific community to engage in different patterns of collaboration (Interacademy Council, 2007, Royal Sociey, 2008, U.S.BRDI, 2007).
+There is general agreement that in order to achieve sustainable efficiency throughout the whole supply chain, public and private Research and Development (R&D) must build capacity in fundamental areas of knowledge (Royal Society, 2008; Wyman, 2003).
+To achieve the production of cellulosic ethanol that is competitive at the industrial scale, research must overcome a number of challenges:

+- 1 maximising the energy crop yield per hectare with minimal environmental impact; - 2 developing sustainable energy crops; - 3 improving efficiency in the process of breaking down ligno-cellulose materials into sugars; - 4 developing enzymes and microbes that facilitate the degradation of lignocellulose and the fermentation to ethanol; - 5 developing systems to integrate the supply chain; - 6 developing efficient biorefineries and - 7 creating advanced techniques to assess the sustainability of the biofuels industry.

+Those demands in research require expertise in many different areas of knowledge, leading the scientific community to engage in different patterns of collaboration (Interacademy Council, 2007; Royal Society, 2008; U.S.BRDI, 2007).